CUH Logo

 How is hepatitis B spread?

-Hepatitis B can be spread either from mother to baby or person to person.
+The hepatitis B virus can be spread by direct contact with blood and bodily fluids, either from mother to baby or person to person.
 It is unclear whether spread from mother to baby occurs before or during childbirth, but maternal treatment and vaccination of babies after childbirth are effective in limiting this mode of transmission.
 Indeed, for this reason all women in the UK are tested for hepatitis B in early pregnancy.

-Hepatitis B can be spread from person to person by contact with blood and other bodily fluids.
-This may be by having unprotected sex with an infected person, or by contact with infected blood.
-Contact may occur by blood transfusion before 1992, sharing contaminated needles and needle stick injuries.
+The hepatitis B virus can be spread from person to person by having unprotected sex with an infected person, or by contact with infected blood.
+Contact with infected blood may have occured by blood transfusion before 1992, by sharing contaminated needles and needle stick injuries.

 What symptoms does hepatitis B cause?

+Chronic hepatitis B does not usually cause symptoms and not all patients will require treatment.
 About two in three people will remain well in the long-term with chronic hepatitis B and one in five will clear the virus.
-Potential complications from hepatitis B include cirrhosis (severe liver scarring), liver failure and liver cancer, so long-term follow-up is recommended.
-Separate information sheets are available for cirrhosis and liver cancer.
+However, there is still a risk of developing cirrhosis (severe liver scarring), liver failure and liver cancer.
+This is why it is important to attend your clinic appointments for regular monitoring even when you feel well.
+Further information sheets are available for cirrhosis and liver cancer

 How is hepatitis B diagnosed?